Union City

 Ongoing

-In March 2018, the City conducted an onsite monitoring visit and inspection of Wisteria Place Apartments, a 40 unit affordable, senior housing project that received City HOME funds.
+The City continues to conduct onsite monitoring visit and inspection of Wisteria Place Apartments, a 40 unit affordable, senior housing project that received Federal HOME funds.
 The City found Wisteria Place Apartments to be in compliance with the HOME regulations.
+The City completed another onsite monitoring visit to Wisteria Place in November 2023.
 The City continues to conduct desk audits of affordable units.
+No affordable units were converted to market rate during the planning period.

 Ongoing